CalMatters/mailchimp-bots/.github/CONTRIBUTING.md

 ## Issues
 #### Create a new issue

-Issues are a great place to share bugs, ideas for what could be improved and feature requests.
+Issues are a great place to share bugs, ideas for what could be improved, and feature requests.
 Before creating a new issue, please double check for similar entries.
 * If a related issue exists, please thread any relevant information under that issue as a comment.
 * If there are no related issues, you can open a new issue.
 Please be as descriptive as possible, including images and code where relevant.